www-splitcells-net/net.splitcells.network/projects/net.splitcells.network.blog/src/main/hugo/content/blog/2021-11-27-Supporting-Arbitrary-Website-Renderes.md

 This file could than determine, if the resulting artifact is an executable jar or a website containing the project's documentation.

+Alternatively, some input projects may inherently produce only one type of output project.
 # Split Cells Network Usage
 I'm using `project.render` in order to document an abstract concept, that I probably will use in the future.

-I used this concept in order to create `project.render.as.net.splitcells.website`, which adds support for arbitrary website renderers to my website server based on Java (`net.splitcells.website.server`).
+This concept was used in order to create `project.render.as.net.splitcells.website`, which adds support for arbitrary website renderers to my website server (`net.splitcells.website.server`).
-This command is very similar to `project.render`, with one exception: the input project is always the current folder and the implementation is delegated a project command.
+This command is very similar to `project.render`, with one exception: the input project is always the current folder and the implementation is delegated to a project command.

-When one calls `net.splitcells.website.server <output folder>`, `./bin/render.as.net.splitcells.website.to <output folder>` is executed.
+When one calls `project.render.as.net.splitcells.website.server <output folder>`, `./bin/render.as.net.splitcells.website.to <output folder>` is executed.
 As a demonstration, let's have a look at the current implementation for my private website: